 It is important to carefully read your notice.
 You generally have 60 days from the date of the notice to contact the local Social Security office and appeal.
-HOWEVER, if you appeal in writing within 10 days of receiving your notice, your monthly benefits should continue until there has been a decision by an an a disabled child receive disability benefits?

-Administrative Law Judge that you are no longer disabled.
+HOWEVER, if you appeal in writing within 10 days of receiving your notice, your monthly benefits should continue until there has been a decision by an Administrative Law Judge that you are no longer disabled.
 If the judge finds that you are no longer disabled, you may be asked to pay back the benefits you received while you waited for the hearing.